assignUser/maud/options.rst

 .. _requirement-block-syntax:

 ``REQUIRES``
-    Begin a set of :ref:`requirement <option-requirements>` blocks.
+    Begin a set of :ref:`requirement <option-resolution>` blocks.
 Each block begins with ``IF condition`` where ``condition`` is a possible value of the option.
 The block continues with a sequence of ``dependency required_value`` pairs where each ``dependency`` names another option.
 If the option's